slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - after reaching a certain age, you are no longer viewed as a person. you become an institution and are you aere treated the way institutions are. you are expected to behave like a piece of period furniture, an architectual landmark.
 - maturing is realizing how many things don’t require your comment.
 - One-seventh of your life is spent on Mondays.

+> *"Every one desires to live long, but no one would be old."
+-- Jonathan Swift*
 -->

+> *"Nothing is more disgraceful than that an old man should have nothing to show to prove that he has lived long, except his years."
+-- Seneca*

 > *"If you arrive to my age and nobody thinks well of you, I don’t care how big your bank account is, your life is a disaster."
 -- Warren Buffett*